APPLICATION DEADLINES AND PROPOSAL REQUIREMENTS

-The deadline for grant funding has passed.
-REEEC will continue to receive applications for the Summer Research Lab after the grant deadline, but housing and travel fees will be at the applicant's own expense.
+The application deadline for the next Summer Research Lab will be February 11, 2019.
+REEEC will continue to accept applications after the grant deadline, but housing and travel fees will be at the applicant’s own expense.

 - Curriculum Vitae (uploaded into the online application form)

-For questions regarding the application process, funding, and the SRL in general; please contact REEEC either by email: firstname.lastname@example.org or phone: (217) 333-1244
+For questions regarding the application process, funding, and SRL in general, please contact REEEC: email@example.com or (217) 333-1244.

 Payment of the registration fee is due upon notification of acceptance.
 Payment may be made by check or credit card: MasterCard, Visa, Discover, or American Express.

 The registration fee is non-refundable.